insights-by-lisa/Data-analytics-bootcamp/Week_1_Data_Governance_and_Excel/README.md

-\# Week 1 – Data Technician Programme
+\# Week 1 – Data Governance and Excel